There are so many benefits to having a frugal lifestyle, and saving money is just one of them.

 The mortgage companies make interest on your use of their financial products, and many realtors get small commissions for referring clients to companies and banks they have a relationship with.

-As Dave Ramsey so accurately says, the only way to get a credit score is to borrow money, so your score goes up, so you can borrow more money.
+As Ramsey SOlutions so accurately says, the only way to get a credit score is to borrow money, so your score goes up, so you can borrow more money.
 It’s an eye-opener worded like that!

 8. Have an Emergency Fund

 Paying cash for everything and avoiding as many sources of interest charges as possible sounds like you’ll be good to go, right?

 Well, misery loves company, and problems are bound to come up sometimes.